Canon 2000D vs Sony RX10 III

 With 24MP, the 2000D offers a higher resolution than the RX10 III (20MP), but the 2000D nevertheless has larger individual pixels (pixel pitch of 3.72μm versus 2.41μm for the RX10 III) due to its larger sensor.
 Moreover, the 2000D is a somewhat more recent model (by 1 year and 11 months) than the RX10 III, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the RX10 III provides a better video resolution than the 2000D.
+Many modern cameras cannot only take still pictures, but also record videos.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the RX10 III provides a better video resolution than the 2000D.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/30p.

 Feature comparison: Canon 2000D vs Sony RX10 III

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the RX10 III has an electronic viewfinder (2359k dots), while the 2000D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The following table reports on some other key feature differences and similarities of the Canon 2000D, the Sony RX10 III, and comparable cameras.